EduardoRodriguesF/quartz/README.md

 <details>
     <summary>Cargo</summary>

 Warning: this method is not recommended because it lacks the **man** page.
-Prefer the other installation optiosn.
+Prefer the other installation options above.

     cargo install quartz-cli
 </details>